chocolatey/choco-wiki/CentralManagement/CentralManagementClientSetup.md

 > :memo: **NOTE**
 >
 > As these features have security considerations as it is enabling cross-machine communication, they must be turned on explicitly.
-> If you decide you want to open this up for over the internet communication, you should also set `centralManagementClientCommunicationSaltAdditivePassword` and `centralManagementServiceCommunicationSaltAdditivePassword` - see [config](#configuration)
+> If you decide you want to open this up for over the internet communication, you should also set `centralManagementClientCommunicationSaltAdditivePassword` and `centralManagementServiceCommunicationSaltAdditivePassword` - see [Configuration](#configuration) below.

-Here, the full URL, including the port number, to where the CCM service was installed to is being set, and then the `useChocolateyCentralManagement` feature is being enabled.
-In your environment you would replace `MACHINE1:24020` with the FQDN name of your server and the port being used.

-**NOTE:** By default, this feature is disabled, and will need to be turned on.

 ### Configuration